jhumelsine/jhumelsine.github.io/_posts/2025-07-11-cdc-testing.md

 ---
 title: DRAFT – Consumer-Driven Contract Testing
-description: Giving the Consumer exactly what they asked for
+description: Giving the consumer exactly what they asked for
 unlisted: true
 ---